tstellanova/correlation_flow/README.md

 ## Embedded Examples

 The examples are currently designed to be used with J-Link / RTT.
-In the future as tools such as probe-rs solidify, we may switch to that toolset.
+In the future as tools such as probe-rs solidify, we may switch to a different default toolset.

 - In one shell run: `./start_gdb_server_jlink.sh`
 - In another shell run: `JLinkRTTClient`